924 198 CO2e

 The group aims to protect natural resources and areas of biodiversity.
 All our forests are managed according to the principles set out by the Forestry Stewardship Council (FSC®) that call for responsible forest management and are international best practice guidelines.
 In 2018, our NECF forests were awarded an FSC® certificate that is valid for five years.

-KAP will strive to achieve this by its commitment, both at board and divisional level, to:
+KAP will strive to achieve this by our commitment, both at board and divisional level, to:

 - comply, as a minimum, non-negotiable requirements, with all environmental legislation, regulations, standards and codes of practice applicable to its operations;